 Find the motion sensor controls located at the top of the Hampton Bay light on each side of the motion detector.

 Turn the sensitivity knob, "SENS," clockwise with a slotted screwdriver to set the range of motion the light detects.
-Setting the sensor at the least amount of sensitivity, the light can only detect motion up to eight feet away.
-Sitting the sensor at the maximum sensitivity level, the light can detect motion up to 40 feet away.
+Setting the sensor at the least amount of sensitivity, the light can only detect motion up to 8 feet away.
+Setting the sensor at the maximum sensitivity level, the light can detect motion up to 40 feet away.

-Override the motion sensor and leave the fixture on by turning your light switch off and on two times within 3 seconds.
-Once you override your motion sensor, you can turn your light switch off and on two times within 3 seconds to reset the light to automatic operation.
+Override the motion sensor and leave the fixture on by turning your light switch off and on two times within three seconds.
+Once you override your motion sensor, you can turn your light switch off and on two times within three seconds to reset the light to automatic operation.

 Motion Controls on the Mounting Base

 Remove the Hampton Bay light from the wall to locate the sensitivity switch.
-Unscrew the two nuts holding the light to the wall and carefully pull it from the wall to not disturb the wiring.
+Unscrew the two nuts holding the light to the wall and carefully pull it from the wall to avoid disturbing the wiring.
 The sensitivity switch is located on the inside of the mounting base.